Sophia Alcorn: Background

-Career in education of the deaf
+Career

 Alcorn moved to Morganton, North Carolina to teach for one year at the North Carolina School for the Deaf (1908–09), then returned to Kentucky, teaching at the Kentucky School for the Deaf in Danville, Kentucky.
 The Kentucky School for the Deaf is the oldest state-supported school of its type in the U.S. and was the first school for the deaf west of the Alleghenies.
 Alcorn taught there from 1909 to 1920, and it was here that she first developed the Tadoma method.

 In November 1910 the eight-year-old Oma Simpson came to the school.
 Oma had been deaf since birth and meningitis at age two had left her totally blind.
 She was the school's first deafblind student and was assigned to the charge of "Miss Sophie."
 Alcorn realized that the manual alphabet would not work and she started to teach her oral speech instead.
 Adopting the methods of the famous Anne Sullivan, teacher and lifelong companion to Helen Keller, Alcorn invented a system of touch on the cheek and neck to allow the child to imitate how to speak words.
 She taught Oma for ten years, working on U.S. history, geography and mathematics—as well as knitting, weaving and touch-typing.
 Oma was the first deafblind person in the world to be educated orally.

 When the Simpson family left Kentucky, Alcorn moved with them to answer the plea of the father of a deafblind boy, Winthrop (Tad) Chapman.
 She began teaching at the South Dakota School for the Deaf and worked with Tad for four years, perfecting her system of what she called the Tadoma Tactile-Sense Method.
 She pioneered a system of visual symbols, first using pipe cleaners to easily create the shapes.
 She named her method Tadoma after these two children: Tad and Oma.
 (See more on Tad Chapman at his niece's blog.)

 Alcorn had trained a colleague at the South Dakota school, Inis B. Hall, on the Tadoma method.
 Hall took over the education of Tad Chapman when Alcorn left for Detroit to research the use of vibration techniques in teaching language and speech to sighted deaf children.
 When Chapman was accepted in 1931 to attend the Perkins School for the Blind in Massachusetts, Hall accompanied him and introduced Alcorn's Tadoma system to the teachers there.
 Until the mid-1950s Tadoma was the preferred method of teaching oral speech to children who were deafblind.

 After Alcorn left the South Dakota School for the Deaf, she taught at the Day School in Des Moines, Iowa (1925–25).
 She also taught at the Oral School in Cincinnati from 1927 to 1929.
 In 1930, she taught at the New Jersey School for the Deaf, and then moved to Detroit to work at the School for the Deaf where she stayed until she retired in 1953.
 In Detroit she served as teacher and supervising principal.